TheJewGamer/TheJewBot_Site/docs/voice/calm.md

 <Tabs defaultValue='@'values={[ {label: '@', value: '@'}, {label: 'Prefix', value: '//'},]}><TabItem value='@'>@TheJewBot calm</TabItem><TabItem value='//'>//calm</TabItem></Tabs>

 ### Command Not Allowed in these Channels
-::::caution Please note that this command and other commands from the **Text** command group are not allowed in the following channels:
+::::caution Please note that this command and other commands from the **Voice** command group are not allowed in the following channels:
+- the_board
-- bots
+- attachment-spam
 - games
 - thejewbot-suggestions
 - quotes